tanzimJUCSE/Coursera-Intro_to_IoT--UCI-/Week 1/Assignment1_1.md

-## Identifying and analizing a device that is now an Iot device but previously not
+## Identifying and analyzing a device that is now an Iot device but previously not

 **Washing Machine** is an IoT device which was not before